KnotATypo/Telegram-Bots/src/telegram_bots/tools/README.md

 - Check estimate: Start the process of checking an estimated time.
     - The bot will prompt for an estimated time in minutes.
 The estimate can be later checked against the actual time taken by sending "done" when the operation is complete.
+- Occupancy: Record or retrieve occupancy information.
+    - The bot will prompt for the current occupancy number or a day to retrieve occupancy for.